silic27/lesleycl.github.io/READ.md

 ### Work Exhibition
 - [ ] each page link to "next" and "previous" project
+  - Another way: have a toggle menu at the top or bottom showing other projects' title images
-- [ ] each image is a modal can click open larger version
+- [ ] **each image is a modal can click open larger version**

 #### StyleUp
-- [ ] design page
+- [x] design page
+- [x] write design process
 - [ ] create journey map to better present
 - [ ] create different stakeholders' map